Mihir-Khandelwal/Object_Detection/Object_Detection.md

 # Object Detection from Image
 - Object is detected from image with the help of some python libraries like imageai.Detection and os.
 Here is an code for object detection from image.
+- You can view the code saved as image.py in this repository only.